 Personally, we were not a fan of this kind of tour, but I can imagine how important a part of life and transportation the reindeer was before motorization in Lapland.

-Husky ride: 40-50€+
+Husky ride: 50€+

 Ice Fishing on a Frozen Lake

 Another hobby, sport, and winter activity that locals (or at least some) and foreigners enjoy.
 Have you ever thought about catching a fish through an ice hole?
 Here is your opportunity to do it!
-Ice fishing is quite different from open water fishing.
+Ice fishing is quite different from open-water fishing.

 Sometimes with friends, on our own, we also ice fish.
 We go to a frozen lake, drill a hole through the ice to reach the water and then set up our fishing spot and start fishing.
 Or more like start waiting.
 You only need two things: warm clothing (as you need to sit in one place for a while) and a positive approach.
 Usually, 1-2 hours are enough to catch some fish, which we can prepare on a campfire or just take them home for later use.
 The campfire on the lake is our favorite option to make the food.

 If you are around and want to join one of our trips, read the tour descriptions, and contact us.
+Family and group discounts available.

-Costs: 70€+
+Costs: 85€+

 Visit an Ice Hotel